- About Us

 Information for Applicants

-There are several discounted Work-Study Positions available, which will be awarded based upon both financial need and IDP involvement.
+There are three discounted Work-Study Positions available, which will be awarded based upon both financial need and IDP involvement.
 Work-Study requires 1-2 hours per week.
 You must apply by December 1st to be eligible for consideration for one of these positions.

 Application & Practice Requirements